 Before I sign off I just wanted to mention one little thing I've found particularly great recently.

-For now, look out for a special interview in December with a Ring Raiders toy collector and in the New Year I'll be chatting with none other than James Nicholas himself before covering said Reference File and then the Special.
+For now, look out in 2018 for a special interview with a Ring Raiders toy collector and I'll also be chatting with none other than James Nicholas himself before covering said Reference File and there's always the Special too in February.
 I'm certainly not done yet with this superb comic!

 More Ring Raiders coverage coming in 2018!